MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-update-process-for-office-365-proplus.md

 ### Detect that updates are available for Office 365 ProPlus
 <a name="Detect"> </a>

-When you install Office 365 ProPlus, a scheduled task called Office Automatic Updates is created.
+When you install Microsoft 365 Apps, a scheduled task called Office Automatic Updates is created.
 This scheduled task is configured to look for updates at the following times:

 - Every Sunday, Tuesday, and Friday, at a randomly selected time between 3:00 AM and 7:00 AM.